Santos-Enoque/aplycat/CREDIT_SYSTEM.md

 ## Overview

-Aplycat uses a credit-based system to provide fair access to AI-powered resume services.
-Credits are consumed when you use premium features like resume analysis, improvements, and job-specific tailoring.
+Aplycat uses a simplified credit-based system to provide fair access to AI-powered resume services.
+Credits are consumed when you use premium features like resume improvements and job-specific tailoring.

 ## 🎯 How It Works